86tU/GettingAndCleaningData/CodeBook.md

 X_train.txt and X_test.txt were rbinded;
 and finally, these three newly created columns were cbinded to form the new table.

-AFter subsetting the requested mean and standard deviation only rows,the items under the Activity column were then recoded from integers to characters for easier understanding.
+After subsetting the requested mean and standard deviation only rows,the items under the Activity column were then recoded from integers to characters for easier understanding.
 This was followed up with the column names being cleaned by renaming them from their original abbreviated state to having more complete names.
 The original variable names and the newly created names are shown below: